ag14spirit/mdtest/Readme.md

 MDTest is a Markdown test suite derived from the older MarkdownTest by John Gruber.
-MDTest is primarily used for the developement of PHP Markdown but is strucutred in a way that can test and benchmark various implementations.
+MDTest is primarily used for the developement of PHP Markdown but is structured in a way that can test and benchmark various implementations.

 Test Suites